Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Computational Study

 \subsubsection{Impact of Number of Hubs}

 It is also interesting to study the effect of increasing the number of hubs as ridership increases.
 Figure \ref{networkDesignFigure10HubsDoubledRidership20Hubs} presents the ODMTS design for 20 hubs and doubled ridership.
 The resulting design opens 14 hubs and the bus network has a significantly broader geographical coverage.
-In this setting, 85\% of middle-income and 68\% of high-income riders adopt the ODMTS respectively.
+In this setting, 91\% of middle-income and 73\% of high-income riders adopt the ODMTS respectively.
 Table \ref{TripDurationAnalysisDoubledRidership20Hubs} reports the average trip duration: the more expansive bus network induces increases of 11\%, 18\%, 1\% in average trip durations for low-income, middle-income, and high-income riders respectively.
+Additionally, for the LILT trips, their average trip duration reduced from 51.39 minutes in the current transit system to 36.74 minutes in this setting, which is a 29\% decrease on trip duration despite of having on average 2.5 minutes longer trips than the analogous ODMTS design for 10 hubs.